yegor256/blog/_posts/2021/jan/2021-02-02-greed-based-planning.md

 Then, using this information you create the plan and calculate the timeline of the project.
 They tell you what they _want_ to earn and you _know_ what results you will get.

+{% quote You identify the points of reward and observe the intentions of the team to earn them. %}

 Thus, instead of making plans and making the team deliver according to them, you identify the points of reward and observe the